firebase/firebaseui-web/README.md

 FirebaseUI will wait for the returned promise to handle the reported error before clearing the UI.
 If no promise is returned, the UI will be cleared on completion.
-Even when this callback resolves, `signInSuccess` callback will not be triggered.
+Even when this callback resolves, `signInSuccessWithAuthResult` callback will not be triggered.

 This callback is required when `autoUpgradeAnonymousUsers` is enabled.